RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-08/creating-shopping-cart.md

      ![](./images/create-validation4.png " ")

-## Task 2: Add Process to Create the Order
+## Task 2: Add a Process to Create the Order

 1. On the **Processing** tab (left pane).
 2. Right-click **Processing** and click **Create Process**.